Skip to Content

 How an Engagement Works

-I look at what you have, what you need, and what's realistic given your timeline and budget.
-This is where the honest counsel starts — if I think you're solving the wrong problem, I'll say so before you've spent a euro.
+2. I assess.
+I look at what you have, what you need, and what’s realistic.
+If I think you’re solving the wrong problem, I’ll say so before you’ve spent a euro.

+3. I propose.
 A clear scope, a realistic timeline, and a fixed engagement structure.
-No open-ended retainers that bleed budget.
-You know what you're getting and what it costs before work begins.
+No open-ended retainers.

+4. I build.
 At your table or from mine — but always in direct communication with you.
-No intermediaries, no handoffs.
-You see the work as it happens.

 • A 40-page slide deck before any real work starts